fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 ### You "get it":

-- 🎯 Strong attention to detail and ability to identify inconsistencies or deviations from specifications
-- 💡 Excellent communication and collaboration skills, with the ability to work closely with engineering and product teams
-- 🌐 Experience in manual testing across various devices, platforms, and browsers
+- 🧪 Translate requirements into proper design and software.
+- 📖 Mentor Junior team members.
+- 🤝 Communicate regularly with stakeholders, project managers, quality assurance teams, and other developers regarding progress on long-term technology roadmap.
+- 🧪 Develop and oversee testing schedules in client server environment.
+- 🛠️ Produce quality code, raising the bar for team performance and speed.
-- 🏃‍♂️ Familiarity with agile development processes and scrum methodologies
+- 🏃‍♂️ Familiarity with agile development processes and scrum methodologies.
-- 👥 A customer-centric mindset, focusing on delivering value and a positive user experience

 ### You can "walk the walk":

 - 🤝 Collaboration: You work best in a participatory, team-based environment.
+- 📈 Prototype-first: You embrace speed and failure as we iterate towards the right solution.
+You have hands-on experience in creating low and high fidelity prototypes.
+You’re comfortable accepting suboptimal designs in favor of iteration.
+- 🧬 Simplicity: You love complex questions and use your work to simplify that complexity for users.
 - 🛠️ Technical: You understand the software development processes.
+You understand that software quality matters.
-- 🟣 Openness: You are flexible and open to new ideas and ways of working
+- 🟣 Openness: You are flexible and open to new ideas and ways of working.
-- ➕ Bonus: Cybersecurity or IT background
+- ➕ Bonus: Cybersecurity or IT background.

 ### You can "talk the talk":

+- 📖 Bachelor’s degree (or equivalent) in computer science
-- 💭 3-5 years' of experience in backend development
+- 💭 3-5 years' of experience in backend/SaaS development.
-- 💖 Proficient in software engineering development methods including OOP
+- 🦉 You are Proficient in software backend development.
+You practice OOP design, design patterns and SOLID principles.
-- ✍️ Experience working with engineering and product teams in an agile environment
-- ➕ Bonus: B2B SaaS background

 ## Why should you join us? 🛸